This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 By the way, this is the place where the Dragonstone Island from the Game of Thrones – castle of Daenerys Targaryen – has been filmed.
 And it is as impressive in real life as in the series.

-However, you can get to the top only on foot, and leave the car at the viewpoint – learn more about the tips for visiting the Gaztelugatxe to make sure you are prepared.
+However, you can get to the top only on foot, and leave the car at the viewpoint.

-Finding a small eco or spa hotel in some rural area would be a nice way to feel the local atmosphere and to try a new spot at the same time.
+Finding a small luxury hotel in some rural areas would be a nice way to feel the local atmosphere and try a new spot at the same time.

-Zumaia will make up the culmination of your trip visiting the Basque region of Spain, as it has it all: marvelous views, food and places to drink, mountains, beaches, hiking, cozy atmosphere and architecture.
+Zumaia will make up the culmination of your trip visiting the Basque region of Spain, as it has it all: marvelous views, food and places to drink, mountains, beaches, hiking, a cozy atmosphere, and architecture.